Gares95/Economic-Impact-Covid19_DataLake/README.md

 Using an EC2 key pair for security and access.

 # Requirements
 For the _Cleaning_Staging_Data_ notebook to work it is necessary to install the library _yfinance_.
+For the _Interface.py_ it is necessary to install Dash.
 You can use:
 ``pip install -r requirements.txt``

 # Program files